Robert Halfon: Israel and Judaism

 Halfon is vice president of the Jewish Leadership Council.
 According to Doreen Wachmann of the Jewish Telegraph, he is the Conservative Party's counterpart to Labour MP Louise Ellman, who she said is "never scared to openly proclaim her Jewish identity and fight for Israel and against Islamic extremism at every Parliamentary opportunity".

-LGBT rights
+LGBT issues

 Halfon voted against the Marriage (Same Sex Couples) Act 2013, which permitted same-sex couples to marry, and much of the secondary legislation implementing the Act.
 In 2019, he apologised for this and said, "I regret it and I would vote for equal marriage if it came before Parliament now."
 Later that year, he voted in support of same-sex marriage for residents of Northern Ireland.

 Trade unions

 Halfon is a member of the Prospect trade union and a campaigner for Conservative supporters to become more involved in trade unions.
 In 2012, he published a pamphlet through the thinktank Demos called Stop the Union Bashing: Why Conservatives Should Embrace the Trade Union Movement, which relayed the history of trade unionism in the Conservative Party and called for these links to be revived.
 He is the honorary president of Conservative Workers & Trade Unionists, an affiliated group of the Conservative Party.